COMMUNITY WEBSITE

 Duct and pole access

-The USO offers a solution to people who receive less than 10Mbps and in most cases the solution offered would be a Home 4G Hub (this can get you speeds in the region of 30Mbps).
+These housholds are entitled to help from Ofcom’s Universal Service Obligation (USO), run by BT.
+This is not a group option.
+It offers a solution to people who receive less than 10Mbps and in most cases the solution offered would be a Home 4G Hub (this can get you speeds in the region of 30Mbps).
 When a 4G Hub solution is not suitable the USO can offer a subsidy towards full fibre installation.
+The pros and cons of Home 4G Broadband are:

 Pros: